newjersey/navigator.business.nj.gov/content/src/fundings/main-street-micro-business-loan.md

 Nonprofit, for profit, and home-based micro businesses interested in applying for the Main Street Micro Business Loan must meet the following eligibility requirements:

 * Must have less than $1.5 million in annual gross revenue for the most current fiscal year (to the extent the business has annual revenues)
-* Must have a credit score of at least a 600 from at least one owner to be eligible.
+* Must have a credit score of at least a 600 from at least one owner to be eligible
 * Must have no more than 10 full-time employees (All employees must work in New Jersey as evidenced by WR-30 filings.
 There is no minimum employee number and sole proprietors are eligible.)
 * Must be legally registered to do business in New Jersey, with a business location in New Jersey
-* Must be formed at least six months prior to the date of application, as evidenced by the date of formation/incorporation.
+* Must be formed at least six months prior to the date of application, as evidenced by the date of formation/incorporation
 * Must be in good standing with the New Jersey Department of Labor and Workforce Development (LWD) and NJ Department of Environmental Protection at the time of application to be eligible for a micro business loan
-* Must provide a current tax clearance prior to approval to demonstrate the applicant is in good standing with the NJ Division of Taxation.
+* Must provide a current tax clearance prior to approval to demonstrate the applicant is in good standing with the NJ Division of Taxation
 * One loan per business entity (verified by the business’s employer identification number, or EIN).
-A business entity with multiple locations (that is, all locations operate under only one EIN) will be limited to one application under this new product (under the sole business entity).
+A business entity with multiple locations (that is, all locations operate under only one EIN) will be limited to one application under this new product (under the sole business entity)

 > ### Benefit
 >